What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-A subset of NUDrive \cite{sub-NUDrive} includes 860 lane change video clips captured by a front-facing camera with 692×480 pixels.
-After normalizing the risk scores (ranging from one to five) given by ten annotators for each lane change, the most risky 5\% lane change clips are considered risky, while others are annotated as safe.
+\paragraph{\textbf{sub-NUDrive:}} A subset of NUDrive \cite{sub-NUDrive} includes 860 video clips of lane change captured in Nagoya, Japan, with a front-facing camera at 692 × 480.
+After normalizing the risk scores (ranging from one to five) given by ten annotators, the most risky 5\% lane change clips are considered risky, while others are annotated as safe.
 As a result, there is an unbalanced distribution of 43 risky clips to 817 safe clips.
 Despite claims of public availability for research purposes, \href{https://github.com/Ekim-Yurtsever/DeepTL-Lane-Change-Classification}{Github repository} provides only raw frames from two sample video clips, without accompanying ground-truth labels.
 According to the investigation of released frames, as shown in Fig.~\ref{fig:sub-NUDrive_visualization}, while a single clip may contain multiple lane change actions, a single binary label is assigned to the entire clip.